leen1218/ZNGJ/README.md

 ## Frontend App.
 The Front end app is built on top of the following technologies:
  1. ReactJS
  2. NodeJS
  3. Webpack
  4. OnsenUI
  5. Cordova
  6. Redux
  7. ES6
-8. ismorphic-fetch
+ 8. isomorphic-fetch

 ### How to deploy.
 1. Make sure you have installed the latest `nodejs`